Instruction Guide

 4. Pouring.

-you were just mixing from.
+WARNING: When pouring the resins onto the surface NEVER scrape or brush out from the container you were just mixing from.
 Just dump the resins out and leave the remaining material in the container.

-The seal coat is designed to penetrate and cover any porous surfaces you will be working with.
+a.
+Pouring the seal coat: The seal coat is designed to penetrate and cover any porous surfaces you will be working with.
 The seal coat will cut off any potential air pockets in the wood that will release air bubbles.
 The best way to apply a seal coat is to start on one end and pour the resin all the length of the surface.
 Set the container down and then use a rubber squeegee or a foam brush to drag the resin across the entire surface and achieve an even coat.
 Please bear in mind you do not want to achieve any buildup with this coat, it is meant only to cover up the grains of the wood or substrate.
 Usually only one seal coat is required.
 However, sometimes extremely porous wood or knots in the wood need multiple coats in order to fully seal the surface.
 You should wait a minimum of 4 hours before proceeding to apply a flood coat.
 Dense Wood: Care must be taken with dense wood to avoid too much build-up in the seal coat.
 If you find yourself in this situation you should reduce the amount of epoxy being applied, either by reducing the amount of epoxy you mix up for the seal coat, or squeegeeing off the excess epoxy after you have poured it on.
 If your seal coat goes on too thick, you can end up with air bubbles staying trapped in the cured epoxy.

 b.
 Pouring a flood coat: Each flood coat self-levels approximately 1/8” thick.
 If depths thicker than 1/8” are desired multiple coats are necessary.
 You must, however, wait at least 4 hours between flood coats.
 The best way to apply the flood coat is: For Tables: Pour the epoxy in the middle and allow the epoxy to flow out.
 For Bars: Start on one end and pour the epoxy the entire length.
 After you are finished pouring, set the container down.
 Do NOT try to scrape anything else out of the bucket.
 Because you are pouring about three times the amount of product you did with the seal coat the material will immediately start to flow out.
 However, you will still want to use a rubber squeegee or foam brush to help guide the material around.
 The less you use the brush the better.
 Dragging too hard on the brush will put hundreds of air bubbles into the surface which are impossible to fully remove.
 Once you have sufficiently covered the entire surface you will then begin the process of popping air bubbles.
 The best tool for removing bubbles is a small propane torch.
 By holding the heat source approximately 6 to 10 inches away from the surface and quickly sweeping across you will immediately see the bubbles start to pop.
 Other tools that can be used to pop the bubbles are a heat gun or a hair drier.
 However, both of these tools move air around which increases the risk of dust settling in the coating.
 It is a good idea to stand by the project for at least 30 minutes after pouring in order to pop any air bubbles that suddenly appear.